MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 1. In the Teams client, select **Apps**.
 1. Select **Manage your apps**.
 1. Select **Upload a custom app**.
-If you see Upload a custom app option, uploading apps is enabled.
+If you see Upload a custom app option, app upload is enabled.

     :::image type="content" source="../../assets/images/teams-toolkit-v2/blazor/upload-custom-app.PNG" alt-text="Screenshot of Manage your apps in Teams with the Upload an app dialog open.
 Apps icon, Manage your apps, Upload an app, and Upload a custom app option highlighted in red."lightbox="../../assets/images/teams-toolkit-v2/blazor/upload-custom-app.PNG":::